The University of Kentucky men's basketball team defeats Tennessee 74-66 on Saturday, January 18, 2014

-Stoops has recruited and developed numerous outstanding defensive backs, many of whom went on to NFL careers.
+Stoops has recruited and developed numerous outstanding defensive backs, many of whom went on to National Football League careers.
 Among the notables are Antoine Cason and Michael Johnson at Arizona, Miami's Philip Buchanon, Kelly Jennings, Brandon Meriweather, Ed Reed, Antrel Rolle, Mike Rumph and Sean Taylor and Wyoming's Brian Lee.

 Stoops was raised in Youngstown, Ohio.
-As did brothers Bob and Mike, Mark played in the secondary at the University of Iowa for Hall of Fame coach Hayden Fry.
+Like his brothers, Mark played in the secondary at the University of Iowa for Hall of Fame coach Hayden Fry.
 He participated in four bowl games as a player.
-Fry hired Stoops as a graduate assistant coach at Iowa in the 1990 and `91 seasons.
+Fry hired Stoops as a graduate assistant coach at Iowa in the 1990 and '91 seasons.
 The Hawkeyes won the 1990 Big Ten title and played in the Rose Bowl, duplicating feats Stoops also achieved as a player.
 Stoops went on to coach four years in high school before entering the collegiate ranks.